Outpatient Clinic & Surgical Services

 Some people do well with only three to four treatments; others may

 The initial visit, which includes health history intake, diagnosis, and

-treatments are paid for all at once in advance, the cost is $55.00 per
+treatments are paid for all at once in advance, the cost is $240 for the set of four visits.

 Considering that acupuncture often can reduce the need for prescription

 pain relievers and other medication, can eliminate the need for surgery or